erlang/otp/lib/ssl/doc/ssl_app.md

   maximum size of the client session ticket store.
 Defaults to 1000.
 Size limit is enforced by dropping old tickets.

-## ERROR LOGGER AND EVENT HANDLERS
+## Error Logger and Event Handlers

 The SSL application uses [OTP logger](`m:logger`).
 TLS/DTLS alerts are logged on notice level.
 Unexpected errors are logged on error level.
 These log entries